csadaka2/ordinary_chondrites_pairing/README.md

         )
     )
 ```
-3. **Calculate Pairing Probabilities:
+3. **Calculate Pairing Probabilities**:

-Generate all combinations of length 2 from the list of Meteorite instances, calculate pairing probabilities for each combination, and update a DataFrame to store the probabilities.**:
+Generate all combinations of length 2 from the list of Meteorite instances, calculate pairing probabilities for each combination, and update a DataFrame to store the probabilities.
 ```python
 # Generate all combinations of length 2 from meteorites_list_test
 combinations_test = list(itertools.combinations(meteorites_list_test, 2))